 Key findings from the project will be used to develop sensitisation materials as well as a technical booklet.
 Improving the level of awareness of users on the space use and movement of M. atlanticus in Southern Benin and equipping them with best practices for species protection will reduce human-induced impacts and contribute to its sustainable conservation in the short and long terms.
 This project will avail information that can be used to further design ecosystem-based fisheries management for The Atlantic Tarpon in Southern Benin.

-Header: two specimens of Atlantic Tarpon sampled from Ganvié fish landing for length and weigh measurements. ©Rodrigue Pelebe (2022).
+Header: Two specimens of Atlantic Tarpon sampled from Ganvié fish landing for length and weigh measurements. ©Rodrigue Pelebe (2022).

 Project Updates